Emulator Issues #5431

 I would like to report that Dolphin doesn't currently emulate the loading times in Metroid Prime.
 Instead, it basically loads the next room/area instantly.
 Dolphin "should" be able to load something of the loading period.

-Updated by pauldacheez almost 12 years ago
+Updated by pauldacheez over 12 years ago

 A) This is a problem?